huangs-nyc/falling-marbles-esp32/README.md

 Link to blog post with in-depth development process: https://www.notion.so/Welcome-to-my-C-E-S-Blog-1124dc2df41c8034a42bfcaa1fb9474e?pvs=4

 # Instructions
-Take the code in marbles.ino and put it into the Arduino IDE.
+Take the code in falling_marbles.ino and put it into the Arduino IDE.
 After connecting your ESP32 LILYGO board to your computer, upload the code/sketch to the board.
 After the code is uploaded successfully, the display should have round balls of different colors scattering, slowing down/going off screen, and then a white circle filling the screen.
 After it fully covers the screen, the display loops.